 Where do you draw your energy from?

-Introverts tend to focus on their inner world and need to withdraw to recharge their batteries, while extraverts feel more alive in the external world of people and activities; they draw their energy from the outside world like solar panels.
+Introverts tend to focus on their inner world and need to withdraw in order to recharge their batteries, while extraverts feel more alive in the external world of people and activities; they draw their energy from the outside world like solar panels.
 If you like reflecting on ideas, tend to think a lot before acting, and hate interruptions while working, you could be an introvert.
 If you prefer to act in the outer world, enjoy stimulating environments like lively parties or active workplaces, or if you welcome interruptions as just the perfect diversion to take a break from your work, you may be an extravert.
 In reality though, we occupy various positions along this continuum, with ambiverts falling somewhere in the middle.
 Also, these states are not static; we tend to move up and down this scale depending on the situation.